 - Green Paper Plate or Green Construction Paper

-- Rice (Rocks or Beans will work as well)
+- Rice (small pebbles or dry beans will work as well)

 First, head outside and let your child find a few twigs.
 These will be used as the pumpkin stem so thin twigs would be best.
 Once your child has found a few twigs, gather up your supplies inside and head to the table.

 Parents, carefully punch a small hole in the top of your Easter eggs with the scissors or an ice pick.
-If you are like us, we always have random bags of Easter Eggs put up from previous years of egg hunts so grabbing some orange eggs wasn’t a problem.
+We always have random bags of Easter Eggs put up from previous years of egg hunts.
+Therefore, grabbing some orange eggs wasn’t a problem.

 Once the hole is made, help your child break a small piece of the twig off and put through the hole on top.
 If it’s a little loose, you can place a drop of glue on the twig and then let dry (or wrap with orange duct tape).